openskies-sh/mavlink-aerobridge/README.md

 # MAVlink Connectivity for Aerobridge Management Server

 This repository enables you to connect to a drone and thereby the Registered Flight Module (RFM) to the Aerobridge Management server.
-This repository proposes two ways to communicate with the RFM:
+This repository proposes a number of ways to connect, all under development:

 - As a __Windows Client__ for installation in Windows Systems
 - As a __Cross-platform Client__ for use in Windows, OSX or Linux platforms

 both these solutions use the MAVLink Protocol as a the library to interact with RFM.

-__January 2021__ : This repository is under heavy development, and not for production use, this is why we are testing two ways of connectivity.
+__February 2022__ : This repository is under heavy development, and not for production use, this is why we are testing two ways of connectivity.
 The installation instructions and user interface **will** change.

-Manufacturers / Operators: if you want to test / integrate this, join our "Canary program" by registering for our [webinar series](http://webinar.aerobridge.in).
+Manufacturers / Operators: if you want to test / integrate this, join our "Canary program" by registering for our [website](http://www.aerobridge.io).

 ## Installation

-### Cross Platform Client
+### ArduPilot via MavLink

 1. Download and unzip the repository
 2. Go to the folder `cd py_aerobridge_mavlink`
 3. Install the dependencies by using pip e.g. `pip install -r requirements.txt`, this will install pymavlink and other libraries
 4. Launch the user interface `python aerobridge_connector.py`

+### PX4 via MavLink

+1. Download and unzip the repository
+2. Go to the folder `cd mavsdk-aerobridge`
+3. Install the dependencies by using pip e.g. `pip install -r requirements.txt`, this will install mavsdk and other libraries
+4. Follow the Readme for instructions

-### Windows Client
+### ArduPilot Stack

 1. Go to the releases page and download the latest release